waveletdeboshir/speechaugs/README.md

 <img src="https://raw.githubusercontent.com/waveletdeboshir/speechaugs/master/images/lowerpitch.png" width="600"  title="Lower pitch (-5 semitones)"/>
 </p>

+## Vocal Tract Length Perturbation
+Change vocal tract length.
+Effect is very similar to Pitch Shift but speech sounds more natural.

 ## Colored Noise
 Add noise of different color to a waveform.
 Color of noise depends on the spectral density of the noise.
 You can go to <a href="https://en.wikipedia.org/wiki/Colors_of_noise">wiki page</a> for more information.